December 2019 fatal crash on Kauai.

 Senator Ed Case said “The rapidly mounting loss of life and ground risks from Hawaii air tour helicopter/small aircraft crashes should be tragedy enough and spark unanimous concern for the basic safety of these operations….
 Tour helicopter and small aircraft operations are not safe, and innocent lives are paying the price.”

 In August 2019, Case introduced the Safe and Quiet Skies Act, designed to impose stricter regulations on commercial tour operations to including helicopters and small planes.
-In addition to strict sound regulations, it would require tour flights to fly no less than 1,500-foot altitude over actual ground at virtually all times.
-We were recently on a flight seeing tour in Africa wherein the pilot flew at a mere 200 feet above ground.
+In addition to strict sound regulations, it would require tour flights to fly at no less than 1,500-foot altitude over actual ground at virtually all times.
+Just before Covid, your editors were on a flight seeing tour in Africa wherein the pilot flew at a mere 200 feet above ground.
 Hmm.

 Prior 2019 Crash | Hawaii Helicopter Tours.